Chico Resch: Broadcasting career

-Resch was considered to be a good subject for interviews during his playing days, so it was no surprise that he became a television commentator.
-He began broadcasting during his playing days, often working as an analyst for the Canadian Broadcasting Corporation's Hockey Night in Canada in the playoffs if his team missed the playoffs or have been eliminated from Stanley Cup contention.
+Resch became a television commentator starting during his playing days, often working as an analyst for the Canadian Broadcasting Corporation's Hockey Night in Canada in the playoffs after his team had been eliminated from Stanley Cup contention.

 After retiring as a player, he worked as a color commentator on the Minnesota North Stars' television broadcasts during the 1987–88 and 1988–89 seasons.

 After working as a general manager for a Canadian junior hockey team and as a professional coach, mainly for the Ottawa Senators, Resch served for fifteen years on Fox Sports New York (later renamed MSG Plus) as a commentator on New Jersey Devils games with announcer Mike Emrick.
 After Emrick left to work for NBC exclusively, Resch spent the next three years paired with Steve Cangialosi.
 Shortly before the end of the 2013–14 season, Resch announced that he would be leaving the Devils crew and moving to Minnesota at the wish of his wife.
 He called his last Devils game on April 13, 2014.
 On October 5, 2017, the New Jersey Devils announced that Resch would be joining their radio broadcast team as the color commentator alongside play-by-play announcer Matt Loughlin.

 Personal life

 Resch resides in Lyndhurst, New Jersey during the NHL season and in Brainerd, Minnesota and Emily, Minnesota in the off-season.
 During his playing career with the Devils he lived in Little Ferry and Ridgewood, New Jersey.
 Resch and his wife chose Lyndhurst for its small-town feel, public transportation access and proximity to both Manhattan and Newark, where the Devils play their home games.
-His daughter, Holly is an artist and she illustrated of one of Resch's books, Tales from the Devils Ice.
+His daughter Holly, is an artist and she illustrated of one of Resch's books, Tales from the Devils Ice.
 Resch is one of the supporters and coaches for Hockey Ministries International in the off-season, where he teaches young boys and girls hockey and ethic skills at Christian Hockey Camps.

 Resch was given the nickname "Chico" by the Islanders' teammate Doug Rombough, after the character portrayed by Freddie Prinze on the 1970s sit-com Chico and the Man.
 Chants of "Let's go, Chico!" rang out at every Devils' game when he played.
 In the early 2000s, the same nickname was given to the Phoenix Coyotes' goaltender Robert Esche, whose sticks were labeled 'R.ESCHE', which resembled "RESCH".